 What AI-200 Actually Covers

-AI-200 zooms out from "I built an AI app" to "I architected, deployed, and operate AI at platform scale across Azure."
-Expect heavier emphasis on:
+AI-200 zooms out from "I built an AI app" to "I build and operate the Azure backend an AI application depends on."
+The confirmed exam blueprint has four domains:

-If your job title is Solution Architect, Cloud Engineer, Platform Engineer, or Site Reliability Engineer in an organization running AI in production, AI-200 is the exam that maps to your role.
+If your job title is Backend Developer, Cloud Engineer, or Platform Engineer connecting containerized services to vector databases, message queues, and event-driven pipelines in an organization running AI in production, AI-200 is the exam that maps to your role.
+See the full AI-200 domain breakdown and practice exam for exact percentages and sample questions.

 Which Should You Take First?